syngrisi/syngrisi-cucumber-boilerplate/README.md

 This project extends the [WebdriverIO Cucumber Boilerplate](https://github.com/webdriverio/cucumber-boilerplate) with all its features, plus the integration of the [WDIO Syngrisi Cucumber Service](https://www.npmjs.com/package/wdio-syngrisi-cucumber-service) and additional step definitions for Syngrisi visual checks.

+The video demonstrates the operation of a boilerplate project, using a simple test case as an example:

 https://user-images.githubusercontent.com/23633060/225082932-00bd7921-501b-43ae-a7f1-78dc65ba758c.mp4

 ## Quick start